ME-ICA/multi-echo-data-analysis/content/03_Denoising_with_tedana.md

 from repo2data.repo2data import Repo2Data

-# Install the data if running locally, or points to cached data if running on neurolibre
+# Install the data if running locally, or point to cached data if running on neurolibre
 DATA_REQ_FILE = os.path.join("../binder/data_requirement.json")

 # Download data